Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

 Residency is not something about which you can equivocate.
 It is a term that is interpreted differently by different states, and even by different medical schools within a single state, but it is taken very seriously.
 A corollary to this is that as you file your application you must be completely open and honest with the medical schools.
 You can only claim residency in one state.
 The medical schools have sophisticated ways of discovering false information and dishonest applicants are likely to be eliminated from consideration by all medical schools.
 If you have any question about whether you qualify as a state resident, call the admissions office of the medical school and ask for a copy of their guidelines on how residency is determined.

 The application-acceptance ratio is similar for both sexes.
-For the August 2011 entering class, women constituted 47.3% of the total applicant pool and 47% of accepted applicants.
-The percentage of women medical students varies greatly from school to school; for example, 31% of the matriculating class at the Uniformed Services University, 49% at George Washington University were women and 51% at The Commonwealth Medical College were women.
+For the August 2012 entering class, women constituted 70% of the Swarthmore applicant pool and 73% of our accepted applicants.
+The percentage of women medical students varies greatly from school to school; for example, 35% of the matriculating class at the Uniformed Services University, 55% at George Washington University were women and 50% at The Commonwealth Medical College were women.